Domestic Violence Awareness Month

 • Purple Thursday

-Wearing purple honors three key themes of Domestic Violence Awareness Month: commemorating those we've lost, celebrating survivors' resilience, and fostering connections to combat gender-based violence.
+Wearing purple honors three key themes of Domestic Violence Awareness Month: commemorating those we've lost, celebrating survivors' resilience, and fostering connections to combat violence.
 Join us in solidarity with survivors by wearing purple (shirts, sweaters, dresses, scarves, etc.) on Purple Thursday!
 Tag @niwrc and use the hashtag #PurpleThursday for a chance to be featured on our page.

 Saturday, October 19, 2024